queryluke/masseffect-5e/static/data/rules/10-06-casting-a-spell.md

 ### Range
 The target of a spell must be within the spell's range.
 For a spell like lance, the target is a creature.
-For a spell like havok strike, the target is the point in space where your character lands emitting a violent shockwave.
+For a spell like havoc strike, the target is the point in space where your character lands emitting a violent shockwave.

 Most spells have ranges expressed in meters.
 Some spells can target only a creature (including you) that you touch.
 Other spells, such as the fortification spell, affect only you.
 These spells have a range of self.